How does this medication work? What will it do for me?

 Infection: Primaquine can reduce the number of cells that fight infection in the body (white blood cells).
 Tell your doctor as soon as possible if you notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.

-Other medical conditions: If you have a history of hemolytic anemia, glucose-6-phosphate dehydrogenase (G-6_PD) deficiency, nicotinamide adenine dinucleotide (NAD), or methemoglobin reductase deficiency, you may be at higher risk of side effects with primaquine.
+Other medical conditions: If you have a history of hemolytic anemia, nicotinamide adenine dinucleotide (NAD), or methemoglobin reductase deficiency, you may be at higher risk of side effects with primaquine.
 Inform your doctor if you have been diagnosed with any of these conditions at any point in time.

-Breast-feeding: It is not known if primaquine passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding mother and are taking primaquine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 There may be an interaction between primaquine and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: